Committee roles

 Handovers

-A handover is a useful piece of work created by the current committee and given to those taking over for the new academic year.
+A handover is created by the current committee and given to those taking over for the new academic year.
 The better quality the handover, the better start the new committee has in hitting the ground running in the new year.
-It is the responsibility of the outgoing committee to ensure they provide a detailed handover to the incoming committee.

 The handover must include: